JeremyGNJ/quicken/README.md

 5. If you dont know how to do any of this, sorry.

 # Step 4 - Create an account in quicken and "buy" your coins
-   If you dont know how to do this, you probably stopped reading along time ago.
+   If you dont know how to do this, you probably stopped reading a long time ago.